Tim Anderson Player Props: White Sox vs. Guardians

 Tim Anderson At The Plate

-- He has not hit a long ball in his 78 games this year.
+- He has not gone deep in his 79 games this year.

-- Anderson has driven in a run in 17 games this year (21.8%), including one multiple-RBI game.
+- Anderson has driven in a run in 17 games this season (21.5%), including one multiple-RBI game.

-- He has scored in 33.3% of his games this season, with more than one run scored in 9.0%.
+- In 26 of 79 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.